 AVR serial and parallel High-Voltage programmer

-This programmer isn’t widely popular as usually is easier to use ISP programming method.
-But sometimes if you need to disable RESET pin and use it as regular pin instead or you want to disable or restore SPI fuses who control ISP programming method, then you will need High-Voltage parallel programmer of AVR microcontrollers.
+This programmer isn’t widely popular as usually is easier to use the ISP programming method.
+But sometimes if you need to disable the RESET pin and use it as a regular pin instead or you want to disable or restore SPI fuses that control the ISP programming method, then you will need a High-Voltage parallel programmer of AVR microcontrollers.

-One of programmers available in the wide internet is HVProg.
+One of the programmers available on the wide internet is HVProg.
 This is a redesign of STK500 but without development board components.
 This programmer supports all available AVR microcontrollers in every programming mode and is compatible with AVRstudio.

 In HVProg there are two versions of programmer:

 The Advanced-Version needs an un-stabilized input voltage of at least 15V (AC or DC).
-It has 6 Pin ISP and 20pin connector for ISP, parallel and serial high-voltage programming.
+It has a 6 Pin ISP and a 20pin connector for ISP, parallel, and serial high-voltage programming.

 • Connect the ISP programming adapter with your computer and the ISP port on the HVProg board;